8. Curves in Polar Coordinates

 (This one is called a cardioid because it is heart-shaped.
 It is a special case of the limacon.)

-This is an interesting spiral.
+This is an interesting curve, called an Archimedean Spiral.
 As θ increases, so does r.

 See also Equiangular Spiral.